 • First deliverable: Inception Report; a report including the work plan for the consultancy.
 (7 calendar days from contract signature)

-• Second deliverable: Draft Report of the design, technical and economic viability of the resilient SE pilot projects.
+• Second deliverable: Draft Report of the design, technical and economic viability of the resilient SE pilot project.
 The report should include the results of all the activities performed during the consultancy and should address the activities in the objectives and scope of the TORs.
-(120 calendar days from the submission of the comments by the IDB)
+(180 calendar days from the submission of the comments by the IDB)

 • Third deliverable: Final report.
 The report should include the results of all the activities performed during the consultancy and should address the activities in the objectives of the TORs.
 This report will follow a validation with IDB.
 It should be accompanied by a presentation with a review of the activities included in the report, main findings, conclusions and recommendations.
-(60 calendar days from the submission of the comments by the IDB)
+(120 calendar days from the submission of the comments by the IDB)